dapr/docs/daprdocs/content/en/developing-applications/middleware.md

 ## App Middleware (Preview)

-Http middleware are executed when invoking Dapr HTTP API directly.
-There are other types of middlewares that should be applied in the context of app protocol, they are called app middleware and they are also executed when making service-to-service invocations.
-Valid use cases are token validation in a zero-trust environment or request transformation for a specific app endpoint.
+HTTP middleware components are executed when invoking Dapr HTTP APIs using the `httpPipeline` configuration.
+You can also use any middleware components when making service-to-service invocation calls for example for token validation in a zero-trust environment, request transformation for a specific app endpoint or apply OAuth policies.

-The same set of middlewares that can be applied to http middleware can also be applied to app middleware but instead of using `httpPipeline` you should use `appHttpPipeline`.
+Any middleware component that can be applied to HTTP middleware can also be applied to service-to-service invocation calls as a middleware component using`appHttpPipeline` configuration.
+The example below adds the `uppercase` middleware component for all outbound calls from the application that this configuration is applied to.

 ```yaml
 apiVersion: dapr.io/v1alpha1